stefanfluck/palmpy/docs/palmpy-documentation.md

 3. enter `py3_env`, which loads more functions of gdal
 4. navigate to your downloaded raster files.
 If they are on another drive, in the windows shell, you'll have to enter e.g. `e:` first, then you can `cd` around on that drive.
 5. to merge them, we'll go via a `vrt` file.
 Run the command `gdalbuildvrt out.vrt <*inputfiles>`.
 The input files start with `ch.*`, in the swisstopo case.
 6. To get a tiff out of the vrt-File, run `gdal_translate out.vrt out.tif`, and it should take a few moments to complete.
+If it is wished to change the resolution as well, one can provide the option `-tr 1 1` in the above command, which changes the target resolution to 1 meter in N and E directions.